stassop/flutter_hero_page_route/README.md

 ## Getting Started

-To run the project open the iPhone simulator and run terminal command `flutter run`.
+To run the project open the iPhone simulator and run `flutter run`.

 This article assumes basic knowledge of [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/).